funkygao/fae/README.md

 ### VBucket

+*   Better than consistent hashing
+    - because they are easier to move between servers then individual keys
 *   Never service a request on the wrong server
     - compared with consitent hash
 *   Allow scaling up and down at will